EricFecteau/rust-data-analysis/src/3_transformation/5_joins.md

 # Joins

 This section explore how to join two datasets, either by stacking them one on top of the other (same columns) or by stacking them side by side (same rows).
+You can run this section using `cargo run -r --example 3_5_1_joins`.

 ## Concatenate